Lagiilein/UtilKt/README.md

 A kotlin library, which contains some utility functionalities.

-> Note: It's not meant be a real library.
+> :warning: **It's not meant be a real library:**
-It's more like a test / example library to play around with publishing artifacts using Gradle.
+> It's more like a test / example library to play around with publishing artifacts using Gradle.

 ## Usage